GreenBlackSky/COIN/README.md

 ## Services
 * Web entrypoint is a simple service with flutter web app inside.
 * API service runs REST api, build with Flask.
 Also, it regulates access and provides all the "login-signup" stuff.
-* CORE service contains the most basic logic - working with accounts (one user can have multiple accounts), events and labels.
+* CORE service contains the most basic logic - working with accounts (one user can have multiple accounts), events and categories.
 * Templates service runs all the template related logic.
 * Statistics service accumulates statistic data.
 Each service has it's own database.